maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 ### Hypothesis

-Although Vue.js tends to be very fast, large scale applications consisting of a large number of components, can still become slow. **By using fewer components and instead utilizing Sass Mixins for consistent styling, we can save on the number of components** (e.g. a button doesn't have to be a component, but can be styled with a Sass Mixin).
+Although Vue.js tends to be very fast, large scale applications consisting of a large number of components can still become slow. **By using fewer components and instead utilizing Sass Mixins for consistent styling, we can save on the number of components** (e.g., a button doesn't have to be a component, but can be styled with a Sass Mixin).

-Also we expect it to be easier to deal with cases when something looks (almost) exactly as something else, but it works (a little) differently; with this approach we're able to create two components, each doing different things, but sharing the same look without having to duplicate the CSS, thanks to the Sass Mixin.
+Also, we expect it to be easier to deal with cases when something looks (almost) exactly as something else, but it works (a little) differently.
+With this approach, we're able to create two components, each doing different things, but sharing the same look without having to duplicate the CSS, thanks to the Sass Mixin.

 ### Example